ridhanbholakiya198-code/OncoTwin/README.md

 OncoTwin can be deployed as a Vite/React application with its server-side API functions on Vercel.

-Required environment variables should be configured in the deployment platform rather than committed to the repository.
+Required environment variables should be configured in the deployment platform and must not be committed to the repository.

 Project Status